Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The process is as follows:

 1. The buyer, seller or real estate broker requests an application for a Final Water and Sewer Bill.
 This request can be made by downloading the Final Bill Request Form.

-2. The completed application can be mailed or filed in person in the Everett Water Department offices located at 19 Norman St., Everett, MA 02149.
-For further information call Everett’s Water Department at (617-394-2325).
+2. The completed application can be emailed to Tameka.firstname.lastname@example.org or filed in person at the Everett Water Department offices located at 19 Norman St., Everett, MA 02149.
+For further information call the Everett’s Water Department at (617-394-2325)

 3. In order to properly prepare a certificate, a meter technician must obtain a reading from the inside water meter which is always within 2 weeks of the closing.
 It is the applicant’s responsibility to make arrangements to access to the meter.
 The fee of $150.00 will be added to the final bill.

 The most common reasons for high water consumption are leaky toilets, faucets, and garden horses.
 Even small leaks that go unnoticed can increase water consumption considerably.